-The Virtual Campus offers students an alternative to on-campus classes (online, optional/flex, hybrid).
+The Virtual Campus offers students an alternative to on-campus classes.
 Virtual campus classes are taught by the same outstanding faculty members who teach at the SCC and SFCC campuses.
 The content, college credit, and transferability of Virtual Campus classes are equivalent to traditional courses on campus.
-Student diplomas and transcripts look the same whether they take their program in an online, optional/flex, hybrid, or face-to-face format.
+Student diplomas and transcripts look the same whether they take their program in an online, flexible, hybrid, or in-person format.